waph-team16/waph-teamproject/sprint-1/Readme.md

 ### Database:

 I have designed the database's structure in a way to be aceesble with the passkey I have created ```Pa$$w0rd```.
 MySQL database have been configured to store user data while minimizing the risk of unauthorized access or data breaches.
 Describing the data model of the application correctly involves creating the tables, fields and connections.
 Interactions, with the database should adhere to secure practices, such as employing prepared statements and parameterized queries to prevent SQL injection attacks.
 Additionally sensitive information, like passwords should undergo hashing before being stored in the database.
+I have used the command to run the SQL quires ```waph_team < database-data.sql ``` and have created tables to keep the database updated.
 ```
-code: $mysqli = new mysqli('localhost', 'waph_team16', 'Pa$$w0rd', 'waph_team');
+* code: $mysqli = new mysqli('localhost', 'waph_team16',
+'Pa$$w0rd', 'waph_team');

 ```
 ```
-email validation from the database.
+* email validation from the database.
     if (!filter_var($email, FILTER_VALIDATE_EMAIL)) {
         echo "Invalid email format!";
-        echo '<a href="registrationform.php">registration form</a>';
+        echo '<a href="registrationform.php">
+        registration form</a>';
         exit;
     }
 ```